 When attending an ECS technical meeting, attendees assume the responsibility of adhering to this Code of Conduct:

 - Attendees ensure that they are in a condition to attend meetings safely, without risk of causing harm to themselves and/or others.

 - Attendees are expected to present themselves in a mature and responsible manner at all times.
 Conduct and behavior during an ECS meeting, including private activities and social gatherings, should exhibit a high degree of personal integrity and professionalism with respect to all individuals involved.

 - Fighting, horseplay, disorderly conduct, or other unsafe acts that may cause bodily injury or endanger others is prohibited.

 - Attendees must not be noticeably impaired, or under the influence of drugs or any controlled substances during ECS meetings, events, and other functions.

 - Attendees are prohibited from engaging in any act of harassment, sexual, racial or other; telling sexist or racially-based jokes; and making racial or ethnic slurs.

 - Obscene or abusive language, rudeness, and unprofessional and/or antagonistic conduct toward any individual is prohibited.

 Everyone is encouraged to communicate Code of Conduct policy violation concerns to a member of the ECS management team.
-ECS will investigate all reported instances of questionable or unethical behavior.
-In every instance where inappropriate behavior is found to have occurred, ECS will take appropriate action.
+ECS investigates all reported instances of questionable or unethical behavior.
+In every instance where inappropriate behavior is found to have occurred, ECS takes appropriate action.
 ECS does not retaliate against individuals who raise Code of Conduct violation concerns.